hakandilek/play2-crud/README.md

 ### Define model

- * Model class have to implement `play.utils.dao.BasicModel` with the type parameter indicating the type of the `@Id` field.
+ * Model class has to implement `play.utils.dao.BasicModel` with the type parameter indicating the type of the `@Id` field.

 ```java
 @Entity